aayars/mastodon-boilerplate/README.md

 ### Object storage and frontend cache

-Set up a new object storage bucket (S3) with your cloud provider of choice (e.g. `files.example.com`).
+Set up a new object storage bucket (e.g. `files.example.com`) with your cloud provider of choice (e.g. AWS S3, Wasabi).
 Generate and make note of a shared key and secret for API access.

 Set up a distributed frontend cache, such as CloudFront, in front of the bucket.
 This will be where media files are served from.